Southern Nova Scotia

 Southern Nova Scotia or the South Shore is a region of Nova Scotia, Canada.
 The area has no formal identity and is variously defined by geographic, county and other political boundaries.
 Statistics Canada, defines Southern Nova Scotia as an economic region, composed of Lunenburg County, Queens County, Shelburne County, Yarmouth County, and Digby County.
 According to Statistics Canada, the region had the highest decrease of population in Canada from 2009 to 2010, with a population decrease of 10.2 residents per thousand.
 The region also has the second-highest median age in Canada at 47.1 years old.

 Politically defined

 The South Shore is sometimes defined as part of the Halifax West, South Shore—St. Margaret's, and West Nova ridings at the federal level, or as the western rural part of the Halifax Regional Municipality, the Municipality of the District of Lunenburg, Queens County, and Shelburne County.
-There were five MLAs elected from this region in recent Nova Scotia provincial elections, when the region shifted from the Progressive Conservative Party to the more left-leaning New Democratic Party.
 It is generally considered to be a "swing" region that has changed political leanings in the recent past, and a key target for campaigning.